Polprzewodnikowy/N64FlashcartMenu/README.md

 ## Getting started

 ### SC64
-Download the `sc64menu.n64` ROM from the latest action run assets.
+Ensure the cart is running the latest [firmware](https://github.com/Polprzewodnikowy/SummerCart64/releases/latest) Download the `sc64menu.n64` ROM from the latest action run assets.
 Add it to the root folder on your SD card.